brandonhimpfen/awesome-ghost/README.md

 - [Massively](https://github.com/codebushi/ghost-theme-massively): A modern and responsive theme inspired by the Massively template.
 - [Editorial](https://github.com/eddiesigner/ghost-theme-editorial): A beautiful and magazine-style theme for content-heavy blogs.
 - [Nubia](https://github.com/dbanksdesign/Nubia): A minimalistic theme designed for writers.
+- [Ease](https://github.com/TryGhost/Ease): A clean, bold, and minimalist theme designed for creators.
+- [Dawn](https://github.com/TryGhost/Dawn): A simple content-focused theme for writers and bloggers.

 ## Plugins